usaid-cs/yesterday-i-learned/random.md

 1. [It is possible to download files straight from Kodi.](http://www.kodisimplified.com/how-do-i/enable-downloading-option-in-exodus/)
 1. ["Salt was found to improve the perception of product thickness, enhance sweetness, mask metallic or chemical off-notes, and round out overall flavor while improving flavor intensity."](https://www.ncbi.nlm.nih.gov/books/NBK50958/) In other words, salt makes things taste better by manipulating how receptors sense other tastes.
 See same paper: if you have a low sodium diet, you can substitute some NaCl with a smaller amount of MSG for roughly the same taste.
 1. Almost into 2020, desktop computers still don't come with webcams.
-1. The "Civic Holiday" is not officially known as that in Ontario.
-Toronto names it Simcoe Day.
-Ottawa names it Colonel Day.
-Every city calls it a different, funny name.
-It is not a statutory holiday.
 1. The [Rothschild family](https://en.wikipedia.org/wiki/Rothschild_family) is primarily Jewish.
 They earn [a billion a year](http://www.investopedia.com/updates/history-rothschild-family/), give or take a billion.
 1. ["Maybe your preference for women with vaginas over women with penises is, to some degree, influenced by our cissexist society."](https://twitter.com/rileyjaydennis/status/884991412202229760?lang=en) - Riley, some kind of ["gay, trans, nonbinary, queer woman."](http://www.rileyjaydennis.com/about.html) "nonbinary ... woman".
 1. [You are going to die in the Netherlands.](https://www.youtube.com/watch?v=XpQMgbDJPok)
 1. [People rate condoms on the Internet.](http://www.trojanbrands.com/en-CA/condoms/TROJAN-Her-Pleasure-Sensations-Lubricated-Condoms)
-1. According to Expedia, [Northwest territories](https://www.expedia.ca/travelblog/wp-content/uploads/2017/03/DESIGN-Literal-map-of-Canada.png) meant "North-Western territory".
 1. Treadmills were a prison torture device, which also treaded grains (one of it uses).
 Prisoners did so for six hours a day, which led to malnutrition and death.
 Modern gyms typically allow you to stop jogging before the six hour mark. (ted.com)
 1. [In 2009, a man in Mozambique fucked a coconut.](https://www.reddit.com/r/tifu/comments/6rr6ay/tifu_by_cumming_into_a_coconut/) To see more fun facts about Mozambique, search for that word in this file.
 1. People prefer letters that are in their names.
 "The [Letter Preference Task](https://en.wikipedia.org/wiki/Name-letter_effect) is the second-most popular method to measure implicit self-esteem, surpassed only by the Implicit Association Test."